Updated: Jun 10, 2021

 “It’s neat to think of how far these items will travel,” remarks Jenny Moore, Second Harvest’s Director of Communications and PR .
 “From the donor to the food bank to a food pantry to someone’s home and table.
 It takes a lot of work and a lot of people who care to make it happen.”

-From having nutrition professionals on staff, to working with health care professionals focusing in on food security as a major component of community health, to advocating for food and anti-poverty policies that will help Northwest North Carolina families who are struggling to make ends meet, Second Harvest takes nutrition very seriously.
+From proving fresh produce to having nutrition professionals on staff, to working with health care professionals focusing on food security and community health, to advocating for food and anti-poverty policies that will help Northwest North Carolina families who are struggling to make ends meet, Second Harvest takes nutrition very seriously.

 The partnerships that Second Harvest has with grocery retailers like Walmart and others ensure that we have high-quality and nutritionally dense food, and right now, these partners are inviting you to...FIGHT HUNGER.
 SPARK CHANGE.
 Learn how here.